Marmalade (film): Production

 The film was co-produced by Signature Entertainment and Tea Shop Productions, with Sarah Gabriel and Marc Goldberg being the producers for Signature, and with James Harris and Mark Lane producing for Tea Shop.
 It was made in association with Jason Shapiro from the film production company Silver Lining Entertainment.
 Polly Morgan worked as the cinematographer on the project.

-Keery, Marrone and Hodge were revealed to be in the cast in July 2022.
+Keery, Morrone and Hodge were revealed to be in the cast in July 2022.

 Principal photography wrapped in Minnesota in July 2022.

 Release

 Marmalade had a theatrical release in Russia and the CIS on 8 February 2024, followed by a limited theatrical release in the United States and a release on digital on 9 February 2024.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 52 out of 100, based on seven critics, indicating "mixed or average" reviews.

 Writing for The Guardian, Leslie Felperin praised the film for the chemistry between its lead performers and for its "surprisingly poignant" ending.